Gordon Lindsay Appointed as Regional Director – Middle East

 Gordon joins NRC from the engineering consultancy Atkins, where he spent eight years delivering major rail projects in the Middle East and the UK.
 As a chartered engineer and career railway professional, Gordon brings 27 years’ worth of expertise and knowledge to NRC.

-Gordon commented: “I’m excited to be joining the NRC team, combining my experience of privatisation in the UK with my recent work in the region as it upgrades its infrastructure to be fit for the next 100 years.”
+Gordon commented: “I’m excited to be joining the NRC team, combing my experience of privatisation in the UK with my recent work in the region as it upgrades its infrastructure to be fit for the next 100 years.”

 Nigel Ash, Global Managing Director of NRC, said: “We are delighted to welcome Gordon to NRC in the Middle East.
 His experience sets him in good stead to deliver further growth in the region and expand our portfolio.”